bocoup/web-platform-contribution-guide/src/skills.rst

 Issue
 '''''

-An issue is like a "TODO" for a spec editor, or notifying readers that something is a known issue.
-It identifies a part of the spec that still needs fleshing out, or to be remediated because of other issues.
+An issue is like a "TODO" for a spec editor.
+It also notifies readers that a problem is known.
+It identifies a part of the spec that still needs fleshing out or remediation because of other issues.
 For example:

     Issue: As explained in issue #1130 the use of a browsing context as source might not be the correct architecture.

-This issue links to an issue in the specification's issue tracker and suggests that this part of the specification may be incorrect.
+This links to an issue report in the specification's issue tracker and suggests that this part of the specification may be incorrect.

 How to Write Spec Prose
 ^^^^^^^^^^^^^^^^^^^^^^^